-Panelists first review applications individually then meet to discuss the applications as a group.
-This meeting is open to the public and applicants are encouraged to attend.
-The committee will discuss any questions they have for the applicant and CF staff will provide them to the applicant prior to the interview date.
-Then, applicants attend a mandatory interview (choosing from available timeslots over 2-3 dates) where they present a 4-minute interview, and address any previously provided questions.
-Presentations are followed by a 4-minute discussion where committee members can ask additional questions as they arise.
+Panelists first review applications individually then meet to discuss applications as a group.
+This meeting is open to the public.
+Applicants are encouraged to attend.
+The committee will discuss any questions they have for the applicant.
+CF staff will provide questions to the applicant prior to the interview date.
+NEW: The applicant may then choose to respond questions in writing.
+The committee will review written responses.
+If no additional information is needed, the applicant will be excused from the interview requirement.
+All applicants, must plan to attend the interview dates unless they are excused by the committee.
+Applicants will be assigned an interview date but will not be told the time of their interview until a day or two before the interview.
+Interviews are mandatory unless excused by the Committee.
+Follow-up interviews for written responses are 5 minutes.
+All other interviews consist of a 4-minute presentation addressing any previously provided questions followed by a 4-minute discussion where committee members can ask additional questions.